-On a pleasant spring day in 1869, about 500 people gathered for a small ceremony in the isolated, arid West at Promontory Summit, Utah Territory.
-Celebrants watched as the directors of the Central Pacific Railroad and Union Pacific Railroad and other dignitaries drove gold and silver spikes and pronounced the Transcontinental Railroad complete.
-With great importance they proclaimed, “May God continue the unity of our country as the railroad unites the two great Oceans of the world.”
+On a pleasant spring day in 1869, about 500 people gathered for a small ceremony in the isolated arid west at Promontory Summit, Utah Territory.
+Celebrants watched as the directors of the Central Pacific Railroad, the Union Pacific Railroad, and other dignitaries drove gold and silver spikes and pronounced the Transcontinental Railroad complete.
+With great importance they proclaimed “May God continue the unity of our country as the railroad unites the two great Oceans of the world.”

-The Transcontinental Railroad fundamentally changed the American West.
-As the United States pushed across North America, railroads connected and populated the growing nation.
-Railroads also sparked social, economic, environmental, and political change.
-They provided employment for immigrant workers, opportunities for investors, and a means for farmers to seize new lands.
-But these new transportation routes also carried settlers.
-Lakota, Shoshone, Cheyenne, and other tribes fiercely resisted the railroad as it encroached on indigenous communities.
-The Pawnee worked with the railroad, seeing benefits to the partnership.
-Farmers, miners, and even tourists changed the landscape, destroying wildlife and habitats.
+The building of the Transcontinental Railroads was critical to the development of the American West.
+As the United States pushed across North America, railroads helped connect and populate the growing nation.
+Railroads sparked social, environmental, economic, and political change, providing employment for immigrant workers, opportunities for investors, and a means for farmers to obtain new lands.
+However, the settlers that new transportation routes carried displaced Native peoples, destroyed wildlife, and their habitats.

 Today, many people remember the achievement of the Transcontinental Railroad but few know the story of the hidden labor that made the feat possible.
-For the backbreaking work of grading the bed and laying the track, the Union Pacific hired Irish immigrants and Civil War veterans.
-Building west from Omaha, Nebraska, across the Great Plains, they encountered harsh weather and conflicts with Native Americans.
-Facing a lack of workers to build the western portion of the railroad, the Central Pacific Railroad turned to Chinese laborers to do the grueling work of deep cuts and boring tunnels to conquer the granite wall of the Sierra Nevada mountain range.
-In the center of the project, Mormon workers helped survey and construct the track bed.
+For the backbreaking work of grading the bed and laying the track, the Union Pacific hired Irish immigrants and Civil War vets, building west from Omaha, Nebraska across the hostile Great Plains.
+Facing a lack of workers to build the western portion of the railroad the Central Pacific Railroad turned to Chinese laborers to do the grueling work of deep cuts and boring tunnels to conquer the granite wall of the Sierra Nevada mountain range.
+In the center of the project, Mormon workers helped with the surveying and constructing the track bed.

 SIL Digital Collection: Transcontinental Railroad

-Completed in 1869 with the driving of the famous "Golden Spike" at Promontory Summit, Utah, the Transcontinental Railroad revolutionized transportation across the United States and opened up the West for increased commerce, industry, and tourism.
+Completed in 1869 with the driving of the famous "Golden Spike" at Promontory Point, Utah, the Transcontinental Railroad revolutionized transportation across the United States and opened up the West for increased commerce, industry and tourism.
 The Smithsonian Institution Libraries has digitized several volumes of primary source material related to the Transcontinental Railroad.

 Smithsonian Learning Lab Collections